 Navigate the confusing court system with a Missouri DUI lawyer.

-Although the court system can be very tricky and difficult to navigate, if you enlist the help of a Missouri DUI lawyer, you may actually learn some things that could get your DUI case dismissed.
-You could learn that the police officer who pulled you over didn't do so with probable cause.
-You could learn that the blood alcohol test you were administered had discrepancies in its results.
+Although the court system can be very tricky and difficult to navigate, if you enlist the help of a Missouri DUI lawyer, they can examine your case and discuss possible defenses.
+It's possible that the police officer who pulled you over didn't do so with probable cause or the blood alcohol test you were administered had discrepancies in its results.
 You could even learn that the blood alcohol test wasn't administered accurately.
 These are all breakdowns in procedure that a Missouri DUI lawyer might find in your case.

 Getting help from a Missouri DUI lawyer could save you from a car insurance spike.

-When you learn your rights from a Missouri DUI lawyer, you should be better prepared to face any of the obstacles your DUI case could throw at you.
-A Missouri DUI lawyer could warn you if you are staring down the face of any car insurance spikes or driver's license suspensions, and they could even help you avoid them completely.
+A Missouri DUI lawyer could warn you if you are staring down the face of any car insurance spikes or driver's license suspensions.
 A Missouri DUI lawyer is trained to explain the risks you face in your court trial and the options you have.
 If you fill out our free case evaluation form, or call us toll-free at 1 (877) 349-1311, a Missouri DUI lawyer will contact you for a free, no-obligation consultation.
 Who knows?
 This consultation could the first step along your road to freedom from your DUI charge.

 Missouri DUI Penalties